-“Little did I know then that by setting up two small tents in the wilderness of the Virungas I had launched the beginnings of what was to become an internationally renowned research station eventually to be utilized by students and scientists from many countries,” Fossey wrote in her book “Gorillas in the Mist,” about the founding of “Karisoke,” a name she created from the nearby Mt.
-Karisimbi and Mt.
-Bisoke.
-Today all of the Dian Fossey Gorilla Fund’s work in Rwanda is run out of the Karisoke Research Center.
+“Little did I know then that by setting up two small tents in the wilderness of the Virungas I had launched the beginnings of what was to become an internationally renowned research station eventually to be utilized by students and scientists from many countries.”

-Fossey’s original objectives in founding Karisoke were to study gorilla ecology, demography and social organization.
+Fossey’s original objectives were to study gorilla behavior and ecology.
 She found herself spending days searching for and attempting to observe these elusive animals, while encountering signs that poachers and other human intruders had preceded her.
-Fossey realized that to study gorilla ecology and behavior, she needed to recognize individual gorillas, which first required the gorillas to become accustomed, or habituated, to her presence.
+And so her methods quickly expanded beyond science to include what she called ‘active conservation’ – removing snares and discouraging illegal activities like cattle grazing in the park.
+Read Dian’s bio here.

-The Karisoke Research Center today is a program of the Dian Fossey Gorilla Fund, with more than 100 expert gorilla trackers protecting about half of Rwanda’s mountain gorillas every day.
-It is also the world’s centerpiece for gorilla conservation and science, with more than 300 scientific publications based on data collected at Karisoke and one of the largest databases on any wild animal, as well as education and community programs that reach tens of thousands of people in the region each year.
+The Karisoke Research Center today is a program of the Dian Fossey Gorilla Fund, with more than 100 expert gorilla trackers protecting about half of Rwanda’s mountain gorilla families every day.
+It is also the world’s centerpiece for gorilla conservation and science, with hundreds of scientific publications based on data collected at Karisoke.
+It holds one of the largest databases on any wild animal, and operates education and community programs that reach tens of thousands of people in the region each year.